imagej/imagej.github.io/_pages/develop/git/reflogs.md

 ...
 ```

-So you can also refer to the reflog with something like "HEAD@{1 day ago}".
+So you can also refer to the reflog with something like `HEAD@{1 day ago}`.
 For convenience, you can replace the spaces with dots so you do not have to quote the parameter.

 Reflogs are pretty useful to refer to commits when [bisecting](/develop/git/pinpoint-regressions): you might happen to know that something worked two weeks ago `git bisect good HEAD@{2.weeks.ago}`, but stopped working in the current revision: `git bisect bad HEAD`.